terryshi96/just_ansible/README.md

 - ssh-keygen -t rsa

-##roles
+## roles
-include common docker elk nodejs postgresql rails redis zabbix_agent
+include common docker elk nodejs postgresql rails redis zabbix_agent etc..

-##usage
+## usage

 - first of all you should add your public key to servers